jeremy-at-linear/DataCaptureGui/README.md

 Coding challenge for C# software development using Windows Forms or WPF.

+## Setup
+* It is assumed you have Visual Studio (Professional or Community is fine).
+    * The provided projects target .NET framework 4.7.2
+* Clone the repo and open the folder in File Explorer
+    * DataCaptureGuiDemo.mp4 shows a demo of the desired application in action.
+    * data-capture-service.exe is the web server that provides data for the application.
+    * Rocket.toml is a configuration file for the server
+    * DataCaptureGui.sln is the solution where you will code your application.

 ## Basic Spec

+Create a Windows Forms or WPF application with the desired behavior.

-Please see the [demo video](DataCaptureGuiDemo.mp4) to see how the final product should look and behave.
+* Please see the [demo video](DataCaptureGuiDemo.mp4) to see how the final product should look and behave.
 * This project should just take a few (1-4) hours to complete.
-* It is assumed you have Visual Studio (Professional or Community is fine).
-    * The provided projects target .NET framework 4.7.2
 * Feel free to use the internet as needed.
-* Clone the solution and create a Windows Forms or WPF application with the desired behavior.
 * Use the [FormsPlotControl](FormsPlotControl/Readme.md) if you are using Windows Forms or the [WpfPlotControl](WpfPlotControl/Readme.md) if you are using WPF.
 * You can use a different Framework, but you will have figure out the plotting using an appropriate library.
 (The plot controls provided here are thin wrappers around [OxyPlot](https://oxyplot.readthedocs.io/).)
 * Your application should function as a web client and use HTTP requests to get the data (see the section on the server below).
 * The Collect button should be disabled during capture, but all other controls should still be usable during the capture.
+    * Changing between Points, Lines, and Curves should work, the plot should update even during capture.
+    * Changing the waveform, scale and offset should work, but have no effect until the next capture.
 * The exact appearance is not important but the app should resize correctly, like the demo.
     * Feel free to use different colors.
 * The plot title should be set to the waveform type generated.
 * Make sure to include your email in the app title bar, and your name in the banner.
-* The app should handle up to 10000 points.
+* The app should handle up to 10,000 points.
 (Note that the server only provides up to 100 points at a time.)
 * You don't need to add error checking, but think about what types of errors could occur in the app and how you would handle them.

 # Web Server